aws-samples/eks-workshop-developers/website/docs/optimizations/java/graal-vm.md

 CMD ["./store-spring", "-Dserver.port=8080"]
 ```

-Various adjustments have been made in the Dockerfile: the first change is that `ghcr.io/graalvm/graalvm-community` is used as the parent image for the build process.
-This image contains - except for Maven - all the software components needed for the build.
-Building a native image is very memory-intense, which is why the maximum available memory is set to 8 GB.
-In order for a native image to be built, `-Pnative` must be specified as an additional parameter in the maven-build.
+We have made several changes to the Dockerfile.
+First, we switched to using `ghcr.io/graalvm/graalvm-community` as the parent image for the build process.
+This image includes all the necessary software components for the build, with the exception of Maven.
+Building a native image requires a significant amount of memory, so we set the maximum available memory to 8 GB.
+To build a native image, it is required to specify `-Pnative` as an additional parameter in the Maven build.

 In the target image, the native binary is first copied from the build image.
-Then the necessary environment variables are set for OTEL and in the last step the GraalVM version of the unicorn app is started.
+Then the necessary environment variables are set for OTEL, and in the last step, the GraalVM version of the unicorn app is started.

-Copy Dockerfile:
+Copy the Dockerfile:

 ```bash showLineNumbers
 cd ~/environment/unicorn-store-spring